Felix Bastians

-Felix Bastians (born 9 May 1988) is a German professional footballer who plays as a centre-back or left-back for Regionalliga West club Rot-Weiss Essen.
+Felix Bastians (born 9 May 1988) is a German former professional footballer who played as a centre-back or left-back.

 Club career

 Early career

 Bastians began his career with SG Wattenscheid 09 and VfL Bochum before moving to Borussia Dortmund.
 In November 2003 at 15 years old he signed for English club Nottingham Forest.

 England

 Bastians spent most of his time in England on the bench.
 He played as a defensive midfielder in the earlier stages of his career, always managing to get up for corners and head the ball goalways.
 Forest boss Colin Calderwood named him as an upcoming talent and already a huge asset to the club.
 He had a successful debut, assisting a goal in Forest's 3–2 defeat against Woking in the Football League Trophy in November 2005.

 He joined Northwich Victoria on loan from Nottingham Forest in November 2006, scoring once in four appearances.
 He then joined Gillingham on 22 March 2007 on a loan until the end of the 2006–07 season.
 He made his Gillingham debut in the 5–0 away defeat to Carlisle United on 24 March 2007 and scored his first goal in a 3–2 away defeat to Rotherham United on 7 April 2007.

 Bastians was part of the successful Forest reserve side who won the Pontins Holiday League Championship title for the 2006–07 season, beating Rotherham 2–0 in the play-off final, Bastians scored a number of goals throughout the season to help his side lift the title.

 He joined Chesterfield on a month's loan in October 2007.
 He impressed in his spell at Chesterfield, scoring one goal in thirteen appearances.
 His loan spell there ended on 2 January 2008.
 Bastians signed for Notts County two days later on a month's loan.
 On 14 February 2008, he joined another League Two club, MK Dons, once again on a month's loan.
 He later returned to The Reds, but failed to earn himself a new deal at the club and was released by mutual consent by manager Colin Calderwood on 21 May 2008.

 Bastians ended his forest career having played 33 games and scoring five goals in the process.
 He is the third youngest player ever to play for Forest, behind Gary Mills and Craig Westcarr.